arc-space/arc-whitepaper/design.md

 ---
 #### Extermination Space

 Extermination can be violent and rough.
 But it can also be in the form of neglect and decay.
 Starving regions of space from required resources might lead to infrastructure collapse and loss of value.
-Better not to anger your neighbors as hostile expansions and takeovers might be a real thing.
+Better not to anger your neighbours as hostile expansions and takeovers might be a real thing.

 ---

-> No matter what action it is, dice will roll and heads might follow.
+`No matter what action it is, dice will roll and heads may follow.`